 What is MolTrust?

 MolTrust is a trust infrastructure platform for AI agents.
-It issues W3C Verifiable Credentials to AI agents via a Model Context Protocol (MCP) Server, anchors every credential cryptographically on the Base blockchain, and exposes REST API endpoints that allow agents and services to verify agent identity in real time.
+It issues W3C Verifiable Credentials to AI agents via a Model Context Protocol (MCP) Server, anchors every credential cryptographically on the public ledger, and exposes REST API endpoints that allow agents and services to verify agent identity in real time.
 MolTrust is operated by CryptoKRI GmbH, Zürich, Switzerland.

 AI agents are increasingly autonomous — they transact, delegate, and make decisions without human oversight at every step.
 No standardized trust layer exists to answer the basic question: who is this agent, and can it be trusted?
 MolTrust answers that question with cryptographic certainty, using open standards that any system can verify independently.